wuwendell/WOWS-FPS-Updater/REAMDE.md

 Because the game World of Warships updates frequently, any FPS modifications made to the client are overridden often.

-I don't want to keep doing this manually every update, so I've designed a
+I don't want to keep doing this manually every update, so I've designed a python script that I will schedule to run with Windows Task Scheduler every day or so (time interval TBD).

+This is also a personal exercise in writing python, so not everything will be perfect.
+I am still learning the ropes with this highly abstract language.

 #### TODO